Standards of Conduct

 13) Violation of the University Alcohol Policy.

 14) Disorderly conduct (including disorderliness resulting from intoxication), unreasonable noise or behavior which results in material inconvenience, annoyance or alarm.
-Disorderly conduct includes unauthorized use of electronic or other devices to make an audio or video record of any person without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress.
+Disorderly conduct includes unauthorized use of electronic or other devices to make an audio or video record of any person without the person's prior knowledge, or without the person's effective consent when such a recording is likely to cause injury or distress.

 15) Hazing (see: Hazing – Policy and Procedures for Students) Any conduct that subjects another person to humiliation, degradation, abuse, intimidation, harassment, or endangerment of mental or physical health or safety as a condition of association with a group, regardless of the person’s willingness to participate.
 Acts of hazing by groups, individuals, or alumni are prohibited.
 Apathy or acquiescence in the presence of hazing are not neutral acts but violations of the hazing policy.